tsprlng/useful-pgp-agent/README.md

-However, OpenPGP cards are, usually, physical devices that you plug into your computer, e.g. as USB sticks, or Smart cards (this is, of course, the usual point of these cards: they are independent devices, which are only loosely coupled with your regular computing environment.
-However, for automated testing, such as CI, this can be a complication.)
+However, OpenPGP cards are, usually, physical devices that you plug into your computer, e.g. as USB sticks, or Smart cards (this is, of course, the usual point of these cards: they are independent devices, which are only loosely coupled with your regular computing environment).
+For automated testing, such as CI, this is a complication.

 There are at least two approaches for running tests against software-based OpenPGP cards: